When testing a web project, we check for four key things:

 Each time a developer makes a change, it is sent to the lead developer for peer review.
 Once approved it is added to the code repository, which triggers a series of automated tests to check against all of the above criteria.
 By carefully describing how the site should function and then testing those functions, any issues are immediately picked up and resolved.

-The hard thing about AI isn't making it.
-It's testing it to see if it actually works
+The hard thing about AI isn't making it - it's testing that it works

 Testing Machine Learning or AI powered features is often trickier than it seems

 One of the things we've started doing quite differently over the last few years is how we test our web projects

 Automated vulnerability scanning for Ruby on Rails projects

 A look inside our Jenkins Pipeline - how we make reliable stuff